 Upholding Business Ethics and Integrity

-Upholding high ethical standards is essential for the long-term success and sustainability of our business.
-BEA is a signatory of the Banking Industry Integrity Charter (Integrity Charter) introduced by Independent Commission Against Corruption (ICAC).
+BEA is also a signatory of the Banking Industry Integrity Charter (Integrity Charter) introduced by the Independent Commission Against Corruption (ICAC).
 The Integrity Charter aims to combat and prevent corruption through public-private partnership, assisting banks to enhance integrity management systems while strengthening corruption prevention awareness and related capabilities.

 For more details about the Integrity Charter, please visit ICAC’s website.